chadananda/cta/readme.md

 This repository includes two NPM modules:

-  * _cta_: a REST client with promise-wrapped http calls and local caching
+  * *cta*: a REST client with promise-wrapped http calls and local caching
-  * _cta-server_: a feathers-based REST server with in-memory Loki database
+  * *cta-server*: a feathers-based REST server with fast Loki in-memory database

 ### To Setup Client